Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Applications

-In Figure \ref{fig:fbot_evolution} we show our results for the time evolution of the disk mass $M_d$, angular momentum $J_d$, and optical luminosity, for different BH masses.
-Here we also compare to models that do not account for outflows.
+In Figure \ref{fig:fbot_evolution} we show our results for the time evolution of the disk mass $M_d$, angular momentum $J_d$, optical luminosity, and accretion rate, for different BH masses.
+To calculate the luminosity, as we do not have the full radial temperature profile due to the one-zone model framework, we assume the temperature to be that of a steady state disk with our estimated accretion rates.
+We then integrate this blackbody up to the outer radius of the disk to obtain the spectral luminosity.
+In this plot we also compare to models that do not account for outflows.
 The sharp changes in $M_d(t)$, $J_d(t)$, and $\nu L_\nu(t)$ at around 1 year represent when the outer disk becomes sub-Eddington, and the evolution transitions to angular momentum conserving (the discontinuity in the luminosity curves reflects the change from $H/R = 1/3$ in the super-Eddington phase to an $H/R$ set by magnetic fields as the accretion rate drops below Eddington).\footnote{If radiation dominated thin disks were stable, the evolution from super to sub-Eddington would be continuous.
 The models here assume that radiation dominated thin disks are unstable, which leads to a discontinuous transition in disk properties from the super-Eddington phase to the magnetically supported thin-disk phase.} We do not plot the luminosities before $t\sim0.3$yr in Figure \ref{fig:fbot_evolution}, as at these early times even the outer disk is still super-Eddington and therefore the thin disk approximation we use to calculate the luminosity is not valid.
+Although not the focus of this paper, we note that the high speed outflows from super-Eddington accretion have broadly the right properties to explain the circumstellar interaction powered radio emission in AT2018cow \citep{ho2018}, as emphasized in \citet{Metzger2022}.
+Most of the outflow energy is produced in the first few viscous times; the radio emission on longer timescales is analogous to that produced by a point explosion, making it difficult to distinguish between wind-powered and explosion powered radio emission.

 From Figure \ref{fig:fbot_evolution} we can see that the optical luminosity plateaus for some time when the outer disk transitions from super-Eddington to sub-Eddington, before starting to decay at later times.
 This plateau phase is brief for the $M_\bullet=10M_\odot$ case, but becomes more extended as we go up in BH mass.
 Given our model for the evolution of the super-Eddington accretion phase (\S \ref{subsubsec:superedd outflows}), the time at which the outer disk accretion transitions to sub-Eddington is given by